 The Commonwealth Bank Platinum Awards credit card has a standard purchase rate of 20.24% so watch overspending as its not a card you want to have an ongoing balance on for a long time.
 If you have preexisting debt on another card, the CommBank Platinum Awards Credit Card offers a balance transfer rate of 5.99% for five months.
 But if you haven't paid off the debt by the end of that period, your balance will roll over to the much less reasonable cash advance revert rate of 21.24%.

-There is a sizable annual fee of $249, but don't forget the card comes with 24/7 concierge service, complimentary international travel insurance (just be sure to activate it prior to leaving Australia), and, if you're a globetrotter MasterCards' exclusive Priceless Cities program which gives you access to a range of restaurants and entertainment options, as well as the American Express Entre Program and AmexConnect which you can register for.
+There is a sizable annual fee of $249 ($0 in the first year), but don't forget the card comes with 24/7 concierge service, complimentary international travel insurance (just be sure to activate it prior to leaving Australia), and, if you're a globetrotter MasterCards' exclusive Priceless Cities program which gives you access to a range of restaurants and entertainment options, as well as the American Express Entre Program and AmexConnect which you can register for.
 Suddenly, the annual fee isn't looking too bad at all!

 And don't forget the other complimentary insurances that could come in handy like purchase security protection, which if an item is lost, damaged or stolen within 90 days will get repaired or replaced by CommBank, and extended warranty insurance where you will get an extra 12 months warranty in addition to the standard Australian manufacturers warranty for the goods.